Homemade Chicken Pot Pie

 - 4 tablespoons (2 ounces) good quality goat herb and garlic goat cheese, cut into small piece

 - About 1 tablespoon melted butter to brush on biscuits

-- Add chopped chicken, reserved veggies and peas to sauce.
-Mix then pour in casserole dish.
+- Add chopped chicken, reserved veggies, and peas to the sauce.
+Mix then pour in a casserole dish.

 - Preheat oven to 425º.
 Make biscuits.

-- Bake 12-14 minutes or till biscuits are browned.
+- Bake for 12-14 minutes or until the biscuits are browned.

 Use my buttermilk biscuit recipe if you don't have goat cheese on hand.
 Or for a shortcut, use canned biscuits found in the refrigerator section of the grocery store.
 I cut the canned biscuits in half and placed them cut-side down over the casserole filling.